Contact Us for a Free Consultation (720) 441-3328

 Real estate, whether it is residential, agricultural, or commercial, is often the single greatest asset, investment, and liability that a person or business can make.
 Real estate transactions, leases, and other undertakings, including the maintenance of the property, must adhere to rules, regulations, and contractual obligations.
 Failure to comply or unaligned interpretations of obligations can lead to disputes, and disputes can lead to litigation if not handled properly, timely, or adequately.
 But even then, real estate litigation in Colorado may be inevitable to solve problems.

 At Volpe Law, our real estate attorneys in Colorado can assist you with strategic, practical advice and will handle real property litigation when problems arise.
 However, through our representation, we aim to minimize real estate disputes so that costly litigation can be avoided.
-Contact us at 720-441-3328 or complete the Online Form to schedule a Consultation today.
+Contact us at 303-268-2867 or complete the Online Form to request a Consultation today.

 Real estate litigation is a legal dispute over a matter related to real property and it can have a variety of causes.
 Some of the most common are briefly described below.

 Parties enter into real estate agreements, or contracts, on a regular basis.
+This could be in a buy-sell transaction or a landlord-tenant situation with a lease agreement.
 When one of those parties does not adhere to the terms of the contract, the other party may sue for a breach of contract.
 It is imperative that when you sign a contract you understand what exactly you are agreeing to.
 This means reading the entire contract, even the tiny print.

 In order to avoid any problems in the future, it is a good idea to speak with a real estate attorney in Colorado before signing a real estate contract.
 The attorney can advise you of any concerning issues with the contract, what is expected of you under the terms of the contract, and what you can expect of the other party or parties.